Savannah Marshall - The undisputed boxing world champion taking on mixed martial arts

-Savannah Marshall has reached the highest level of boxing, fighting Claressa Shields and winning the undisputed super-middleweight title against Franchon Crews-Dezurn but she is taking on a new challenge in mixed martial arts and training alongside top UFC heavyweight Tom Aspinall
+Savannah Marshall has reached the highest level of boxing, fighting Claressa Shields and winning the undisputed super-middleweight title against Franchon Crews-Dezurn; she is taking on a new challenge in mixed martial arts with PFL and training alongside top UFC heavyweight Tom Aspinall

 Savannah Marshall is an undisputed boxing champion who is taking on the world of mixed martial arts.